Updated on: September 8, 2023

 - Obfuscation: Makes your VPN traffic look like regular internet traffic for better privacy.

-- NoBorders: Access to specific servers that work on restrictive networks or countries.
+- NoBorders: Access to specific servers that work on restrictive networks.

 - IP Rotator: Regularly changes your IP address without dropping the VPN connection for better privacy.